Five Budget pledges that would benefit business

-Evelyn Partners is the UK’s leading integrated wealth management and professional services group, created following the merger of Tilney and Smith & Williamson.
-With £53.0 billion of assets under management (as at 31 December 2022), it ranks as the second largest UK wealth manager measured by EBITDA and the fifth largest professional services firm ranked by fee income (source: Accountancy Age 50+50 rankings, 2022).
+Evelyn Partners is the UK’s leading integrated wealth management and professional services group, created following the merger of Tilney and Smith & Williamson in 2020.
+The group has £54.9 billion of assets under management (as at 30 June 2023) and ranks as the second largest UK wealth manager measured by EBITDA and the fifth largest professional services firm ranked by fee income (source: Accountancy Age 50+50 rankings, 2022).

 Evelyn Partners’ purpose is to ‘place the power of good advice into more hands’, and it is uniquely well-placed to support clients with both their personal financial affairs and their business interests.
 Evelyn Partner’s personal wealth management services include financial planning, investment management and advice, personal tax advice and, through Bestinvest, an award-winning online investment and coaching service for self-directed investors.
 For businesses, its wide range of services includes assurance and accounting, business tax advice, employee benefits, forensic advice, fund administration, fund governance, recovery and restructuring and transaction services.

 By necessity, this briefing can only provide a short overview and it is essential to seek professional advice before applying the contents of this article.
 This briefing does not constitute advice nor a recommendation relating to the acquisition or disposal of investments.
 No responsibility can be taken for any loss arising from action taken or refrained from on the basis of this publication.

 Issued by the Evelyn Partners group of companies (the “Group”) which comprises Evelyn Partners Limited and any subsidiary of Evelyn Partners Limited from time to time.
 Further details about the Group are available at: https://www.evelyn.com/legal-compliance-regulatory/registered-details